Introducing VetVine’s Online Veterinary Community

 Here’s an example from our “What’s Buzzing in Technology” series with VMD Technology’s Dr. Caleb Frankel.

-The VetVine Hub is the place to network with other professionals and includes forums, chat rooms, and a classified ads sections.
+3. The Hub The VetVine Hub is the place to network with other professionals and includes forums, chat rooms, and a classified ads sections.

 Forums allow general topic-based discussions with colleagues or the opportunity to engage in specialist-moderated discussions.
 Any member can join or start a group to share information, publicly or privately, with like-minded colleagues.
 The groups allow for easy uploads and sharing of photos, videos, and documents.